mcore1976/antispy-jammer/README.md

 - some power source 3 - 5,5 Volt (it may be LiPol battery or set of 3xAA batteries)

 AND

-- 1 x BC547 : NPN bipolar transistor

-- 1 x BC557 : PNP bipolar transistor

-- 1 x 47 microfarad electrolytic capacitor ( it can be even bigger like 100uF or more)
--
-OR (RECOMMENDED)

 - 1 x PAM4803 : 2 x 3Watt Amplifier module ( instead of 2 bipolar transistors)